TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Webhook.rst

    necessary in order to prevent miss usage of the infrastructure and extension names.

-   In case this takes to long, request the approval within Slack channel `#typo3-documentation <https://typo3.slack.com/messages/C028JEPJL>`_.
+   In case this takes too long, request the approval within Slack channel `#typo3-documentation <https://typo3.slack.com/messages/C028JEPJL>`_.
    Registration for Slack is available at `my.typo3.org
    <https://my.typo3.org/index.php?id=35>`__.